MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

     - Select a region that's close to your location.
     - Select **Review** followed by **Create**.

-1. Once the blog storage resource is created, go back to the Azure AI Studio dialog and select your newly created blog storage resource from the **Select Azure Blob storage resource** dropdown.
+1. Once the blob storage resource is created, go back to the Azure AI Studio dialog and select your newly created blob storage resource from the **Select Azure Blob storage resource** dropdown.
 If you don't see it listed, refresh the page to reload the dialog in Azure AI Studio.

 1. Cross-origin resource sharing (CORS) needs to be turned out in order for your storage account to be accessed.
 Select **Turn on CORS** in the Azure AI Studio dialog.